denevell/Natch-Android/README.md

 ## Backlog

-* Tech task: Use a lower resource hungry emulator in the docker container.
+* Goto invidiual thread on notification
+* Check if registered for gcm notifications
+* I should see empty screen on no threads
-* I should be able to logout
+* I should see empty screen on no posts
-* Dialogue box crash
 * Get rid of alarm code in project, write up on blog.
-* Goto invidiual thread on notification
-* I should see an error on delete thread
-* I should see an error on delete post

 ## Ice-box

-* See if I can tests gcm notifications
-* I should see error when I attempt to add a post when not logged in
+* I should be able to logout
+* Register option disappears on login.
 * I should be able to refresh the threads
 * I should be able to refresh the posts
-* I should see empty screen on no threads
-* I should see empty screen on no posts
-* I should be able to see new threads visually
 * 403/401 logs you out
-* Register option disappears on login.
+* I should see an error on delete thread
+* I should see an error on delete post
+* Dialogue box crash

 ### Colder Icebox